open-metadata/docs-v1/content/v0.13.2/connectors/database/athena/index.md

 You can then edit the Ingestion Pipeline and Deploy it again.

-<Image
+From the Connection tab, you can also Edit the Service if needed.

+{% /stepDescription %}

+{% stepVisualInfo %}

+{% image
 src="/images/openmetadata/connectors/workflow-deployment-error.png"
 alt="Workflow Deployment Error"
-caption="Edit and Deploy the Ingestion Pipeline"
+caption="Edit and Deploy the Ingestion Pipeline" /%}
-/>

-From the Connection tab, you can also Edit the Service if needed.
+{% /stepVisualInfo %}

+{% /step %}

+{% /stepsContainer %}

-## Data Profiler
+## Related

-<Tile
-icon="schema"
+{% tilesContainer %}

+{% tile
   title="Profiler Workflow"
-text="Learn more about how to configure the Data Profiler from the UI." link="/connectors/ingestion/workflows/profiler"
+  description="Learn more about how to configure the Data Profiler from the UI." link="/connectors/ingestion/workflows/profiler" /%}
-/>

-## Data Quality

-<Tile
-icon="air"
+{% tile
   title="Data Quality Workflow"
-text="Learn more about how to configure the Data Quality tests from the UI." link="/connectors/ingestion/workflows/data-quality"
+  description="Learn more about how to configure the Data Quality tests from the UI." link="/connectors/ingestion/workflows/data-quality" /%}
-/>

-## dbt Integration

-<Tile
+{% tile
   icon="mediation"
   title="dbt Integration"
-text="Learn more about how to ingest dbt models' definitions and their lineage." link="/connectors/ingestion/workflows/dbt"
+  description="Learn more about how to ingest dbt models' definitions and their lineage." link="/connectors/ingestion/workflows/dbt" /%}

-/>
+{% /tilesContainer %}